How to get an interacting conformal line defect for free theories: Introduction

 There are however important exceptions to these statements.
 As discussed in ref.\ \cite{Lauria:2020emq}, for low lying spins occasionally unitarity permits a second operator in the defect expansion of $\phi$ with a different scaling dimension.
 In this case, the double twist condition that follows from a study of three point functions no longer holds.
 The proof of existence of a GFF sector then also fails.
 These extra operators always appear in the case of boundaries and interfaces (with $q=1$), which in turn allow for a much richer set of boundary conformal field theories, both for free scalars \cite{Behan:2020nsf,Behan:2021tcn} and a Maxwell field \cite{DiPietro:2019hqe}.
 Further exceptions are carved out when $q=3$ and the spacetime dimension $d\geq 5$ and also for monodromy defects with $q=2$ and $d \geq 4$.

 0.1in

 Given the rich set of boundary conformal field theories involving free fields \cite{Behan:2020nsf,Behan:2021tcn,DiPietro:2019hqe}, it makes sense to examine the assumptions of refs.\ \cite{Lauria:2020emq,Herzog:2022jqv} closely.
-For the particular case of line defects $p=1$, ref.\ \cite{Lauria:2020emq} made the assumption that the theory possessed time reversal symmetry, or equivalently an inversion symmetry.
-Revisiting this assumption is the purpose of this work.
-(They also assume that the only dimension zero operator is the identity.)
+For the particular case of line defects $p=1$, ref.\ \cite{Lauria:2020emq} made the assumption that the correlation functions were invariant under time reversal symmetry, or equivalently an inversion symmetry.
+Revisiting this assumption is the purpose of this work.\footnote{ Note this assumption is much stronger than assuming the path integral (or theory) is invariant under time reversal.
+Even if the theory is invariant, correlation functions of operators that transform nontrivially under time reversal in general will also transform nontrivially, in a way governed by Ward identities. } (They also assume that the only dimension zero operator is the identity.)

 0.1in

 Relaxing time reversal symmetry, we find that observation two -- the double twist condition -- fails.
 Specific to line defects, there is a cross ratio $\nu$ for bulk-defect-defect three point functions which is not invariant under time reversal but is invariant under the conformal group.
 Expressed in terms of $\nu$, the bulk-defect-defect three point functions are smooth and no double twist condition need ever be imposed.
 As a result, the proof \cite{Lauria:2020emq} of the GFF condition cannot be applied.